opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 This feature has some limitations:

-* The multiple data sources feature is supported for index-pattern-based visualizations only.
-* The Time Series Visual Builder (TSVB) and timeline visualization types are not supported.
+* The timeline visualization types are not supported.
-* External plugins, such as `gantt-chart`, and non-visualization plugins are not supported.
+* A few external plugins, such as `gantt-chart`, are not supported.